Timberwolves vs. Warriors Prediction & Picks - November 14

 Timberwolves Performance Insights

+- The Timberwolves sport a top-five defense this season, ranking best in the league with 103.1 points allowed per game.
+Offensively, they rank 17th with 112.8 points scored per contest.

-- Minnesota is the fifth-best team in the NBA in rebounds per game (47.6) and is ranked 10th in rebounds allowed (42.3).
+- Minnesota is top-five this season in rebounding, ranking fifth-best in the league with 47.6 rebounds per game.
+Meanwhile, it ranks 10th with 42.3 rebounds allowed per contest.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.